csula/cs454-winter-2015/Syllabus.md

 ## Course Overview

 - **Objective** This course will cover web search engines and their foundation, principles, and elements.
 - **Expection** The class will include lectures on topics relating to search engine technologies and on supplemental paper reading assignments.
-Programming assignments will augment theoretical aspects of information retrieval.  **Please understand that this is a graduate-level/upper division engineering course.
-Please plan on devoting a large amount of time to the programming assignments and course project.**
+Programming assignments will augment the theoretical aspects of information retrieval.
+Please understand that this is a graduate-level and upper-division engineering course.
+As such, students are expected to devote a large amount of time to the programming assignments and course project.

 ## Course Logistics